-The show was originally planned to be about a divorced woman, but because divorce was still a hot subject in 1970, they settled for a broken engagement instead.
-Also, the network was afraid people would think that Mary had divorced Rob Petrie, her character's husband on The Dick Van Dyke Show (1961), losing the audience's sympathy.
+The show was originally going to be about a divorced woman.
+Divorce was still a hot subject in 1970, so it changed to a broken engagement.
+The network was afraid people would think that Mary Tyler Moore had divorced Rob Petrie, her character's husband on The Dick Van Dyke Show (1961).

-The two joggers who pass Mary in the park during the opening credit sequence are producers James L. Brooks and Allan Burns.
-Also in the credit sequence, the gray-haired man Mary has lunch with and is later seen walking with in the evening is Mary Tyler Moore's then-husband Grant Tinker, the president/co-founder of MTM.
-The woman seen scowling back at Mary as she tosses her hat is local resident Hazel Frederick.
+In the opening credits, the two joggers who pass Mary in the park are producers James L. Brooks and Allan Burns.
+The gray-haired man Mary has lunch with, and later takes an evening walk with, is Mary Tyler Moore's then-husband Grant Tinker, president and co-founder of MTM.
+The woman who scowls at Mary as she tosses her hat is local resident Hazel Frederick.

 According to a 2013 interview with Valerie Harper and Cloris Leachman on the TV show "The Doctors," this show was the first (scripted) show in TV history ever to use the word "gay" to refer to homosexuality (in the season three episode "My Brother's Keeper") when Rhoda tells Phyllis that Phyllis's brother is gay.

-Moore wore a wig for the first season of the show, to make her appear less like Laura Petrie (her character on The Dick Van Dyke Show (1961).)
-When it was discarded, the change in her hairstyle (including her much lighter hair color) was never commented on in the show itself.
+Moore wore a wig for the first season of the show, to make her look less like Laura Petrie, her character on The Dick Van Dyke Show (1961).
+When the wig was discarded, the change in her hairstyle, including her much lighter hair color, was never commented on in the show itself.

 The photo of Edward Asner playing football on Lou Grant's office wall is the same photo that was used in an episode of The Fugitive (1963) ('Three Cheers for Little Boy Blue') in which Asner guest starred.